 The current model asserts that the Universe began expanding billions of years ago from a very dense, high-energy state, spreading out and cooling down in the process.
 But when compared with observations, this commonsense model presents as many questions as it does answers.
 For example, if the Universe is cooling then why does its expansion continue to speed up rather than slow down?
 And why is the current acceleration rate so much smaller than the theoretical estimates projected by Albert Einstein in his cosmological constant?

 Another key question involves the formation of the stuff of the Universe, matter, and its opposing substance, antimatter.
 Why are the scales tipped so far toward antimatter and how did this asymmetry occur?

 And, finally, if we look into space, we will see that stars and galaxies surround us.
 But how did it all get here?
 The most widely accepted explanation is that the initial conditions of the early Universe were quite different than those of the present.
 By observing small fluctuations in the cosmic microwave background, scientists have gained the first indirect evidence of this primordial phase and are now teasing out the specifics of the theory of inflation.

 Early Universe and Particle Physics

-Among the most important observational tools in KIPAC’s exploration of the early universe are instruments that measure irregularities in the Cosmic Microwave Background radiation, such as the WMAP and Planck satellites.
-By looking at the distribution of the irregularities in the Cosmic Microwave Background, for example, KIPAC researchers are attempting to reconstruct the quantum conditions of the early universe and understand the laws governing its dynamics at the beginning.
-By looking back, scientists may also deduce the existence of new particles, forces or dimensions in existence during the universe’s first moments and, in turn, gain a more comprehensive understanding of the laws of the present universe.
+Among the most important observational tools in KIPAC’s exploration of the early Universe are instruments that measure irregularities in the cosmic microwave background radiation (CMB), such as the WMAP and Planck satellites.
+By looking at the distribution of the irregularities in the CMB, for example, KIPAC researchers are attempting to reconstruct the quantum conditions of the early Universe and understand the laws governing its dynamics at the beginning.
+By looking back, scientists may also deduce the existence of new particles, forces or dimensions in existence during the Universe’s first moments and, in turn, gain a more comprehensive understanding of the laws of the present Universe.